-2.13 Alternative Provision / Pupil Referral Unit (PRU)

-The date of the proposed conversion of Saffron Valley Collegiate to an academy has been moved to 1st April 2024.
+- 2.12 Special Educational Needs and Disability (SEND) The demand for Special Education Needs and Disability (SEND) continues to increase.
+The data on prevalence and needs of our SEND community is reviewed monthly in order to inform resource and placement planning. - 2.13 Alternative Provision / Pupil Referral Unit (PRU) The proposed conversion of Saffron Valley Collegiate to an academy has been moved to 1st April 2024.
 Additional demand for Alternative Provision places is met by commissioning suitable places via our Approved Alternative Provision Provider List.